-FutureNeuro is a centre of research excellence for chronic and rare neurological disease.
-They are multi-disciplinary, inter-institutional and working with industry, patient organisations and the health service to transform the lives of patients in Ireland and worldwide.
+FutureNeuro SFI Research Centre for Rare and Neurological Diseases, is a multidisciplinary, inter-institutional and work with industry, patient organisations and the health service to transform the lives of patients in Ireland and worldwide.

 FutureNeuro's mission is faster diagnosis, personalised treatments and patient-centred care.
 They aim to change the patient journey through research informed by the needs of both patients and neurologists.
 This includes developing rapid and accurate tools for diagnosis, the development of therapies to correct damaged brain networks, technologies to enable patients to monitor their own health and well-being, and linking this to Ireland's national imaging, diagnostics and eHealth infrastructure.
 FutureNeuro's overall vision to enable people with Neurological Diseases to live independently, through ambitious research that address the unmet needs of patients and neurologists.